Is your business eligible for the employee retention tax credit?

 What wages qualify when calculating the retention credit?

 Wages/compensation, in general, that are subject to FICA taxes, as well as qualified health expenses qualify when calculating the employee retention credit.
-These must have been paid after March 12, 2020 and qualify for the credit if paid through June 30, 2021.
-Keep in mind, the thresholds on these wages and the percentage of credit increases on 2021.
+These must have been paid after March 12, 2020 and qualify for the credit if paid through December 31, 2021.
+Keep in mind, the thresholds on these wages and the percentage of credit increases on 2021, including allowing the inclusion of Medicare.

 When determining the qualified health expenses, the IRS has multiple ways of calculating depending on circumstances.
 Generally, they include the employer and employee pretax portion and not any after-tax amounts.